mmmirrra/mmmirrra.github.io/_posts/2024-03-12-DiscreteMathematics-logic.markdown

     ③ 2 + 3 = 7
     &nbsp;&nbsp;&nbsp;&nbsp; --> ∴ It's a proposition.
 Truth is false.
     ④ x + 2 = 0
-    &nbsp;&nbsp;&nbsp;&nbsp; --> ∴ It's not a proposition. propositional function.
+    &nbsp;&nbsp;&nbsp;&nbsp; --> ∴ It's not a proposition.
+It's a propositional function.
 Depending on the value of x, it can be true or false.
   2. Find the truth value of the following proposition.
     ① 2, 3 and 6 are prime numbers.
     &nbsp;&nbsp;&nbsp;&nbsp; --> ∴ false.
 F.